 NOW AVAILABLE: Sonoma author Sara Donnelly and illustrator Sally Carnahan Lewis have created a heartwarming, bilingual children's story.
 Esperanza and the New School; Esperanza y la Nueva Escuela grew out of Donnelly's years of service in Seeds of Learning.

 A package of six beautiful note cards with illustrations selected from Esperanza and the New School are now available.
 Proceeds from the sale of books and note cards are generously donated to Seeds of Learning.
 Each packet of 6 cards + envelopes is $10.
 Prices include handling and mailing costs.
 Click here!

 Photographer and longtime supporter Hughes Goodwin has made a lifetime pledge to support SOL's work.
 He donated to construct a classroom in memory of his late son, Evan, as well as to honor his parents, George and Mary Lee Goodwin, who were both teachers.
 He also supports scholarships for ten high school students this year, next year, and every year thereafter.
-Recently Hughes made a pledge of support for SOL to begin to integrate 21st century technology into it's educational programs in Nicaragua.
-SOL is very grateful, and very excited about incorporating technology into our programs in a way that effective, efficient, and empowering.
+Recently Hughes made a pledge of support for SOL to begin to integrate 21st century technology into its educational programs in Nicaragua.
+SOL is very grateful, and very excited about incorporating technology into our programs in a way that is effective, efficient, and empowering.
 (Check out: Photography by Pedro Goodwin)

 Seeds of Learning is a nonprofit organization dedicated to improving educational opportunities in rural Latin America.
 We work with North Americans and Central Americans to build and equip schools in Nicaragua and El Salvador, educate children and adults, and promote cross cultural understanding.
 We have a US office in Sonoma, California and field offices in Ciudad Darío and Matagalpa, Nicaragua, as well as San Salvador, El Salvador.